Souloutz/School-Fund-App/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

 Users should be able to login and logout, view all of the needs, search for needs, add needs to cart, and logout and have the items in the cart save.
+Admins should also be able to login and add/remove or edit items.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._